abeladia/Machine_Learning-A1/README.md

 The algorithms are concatenated with the datasets for ease of use.

 For Example:
-In order to recreate the SVM curves for diabetes
+In order to recreate the SVM curves for diabetes:

 Run [svm_diabetes.py](svm_diabetes.py) script to print the results